-Definitions and indicators of abuse
+Definitions and indicators of abuse and exploitation

-1. Neglect
+1. Neglect and exploitation

-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Neglect and exploitation is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect and exploitation may occur during pregnancy as a result maternal substance abuse and exploitation.
+Once a child is born, neglect and exploitation may involve a parent or carer failing to: